DawKozlowski/Translator/README.md

 However, there is a validation that predicts the possibility of an error.

 ## How to use
---To translate word to the appropriate language you need to insert right language code E.g. for English it is EN --You need to insert port number where the client will be waiting for the answer
+-- To translate word to the appropriate language you need to insert right language code E.g. for English it is EN -- You need to insert port number where the client will be waiting for the answer